leonardola/phpNginxStack/README.md

       127.0.0.1  phpinfo.com <br>
 - open example.com on your browser.
 You should see the message "welcome to the magento docker stack"
 - open phpinfo.com on your browser.
 You should see the phpinfo page
+- to 'ssh' into the nginx container just use ./bash.sh

 #### To add configurations to php ####
 - create a .ini file on config/php/